sumit2607/livestreamUsingmvvm/README.md

 # VideoCallApp

-Welcome to **My Video call stream cpp**!
+Welcome to **My Video call stream app**!
 This repository hosts the source code for an amazing Android app.

 ### App Details